 BT, which owns EE, uses the Mini Hub BT70 as its sole 4G hotspot.
-At £22 per month excluding VAT, it is also the most expensive of the lot, delivering only 30GB per month on a two year contract.
+At £15 per month excluding VAT it delivering only 15GB per month on a two year contract.
 On the plus side though, you have access to unlimited BT Wi-Fi and you can use your plan in the EU.

 Vodafone is one of the more affordable mobile broadband providers on the market and offers the shortest contract length of the big four.
 60GB per month on an 18-month contract costs only £35, up to 300GB a month for £80 – but that’s almost four times what you’d pay with Three and its Huawei HomeFi.
 Although that is a moot point if you can’t get good Three connectivity where you are – there are still some not-spots despite the 99%+ 4G network coverage promise put forward by the big four mobile networks.

 As for the Huawei B528S-23a, it is a decent mid-range router, but it doesn’t have a second LAN port or an internal battery.
 We’d love to have a microSD card slot, an additional SIM slot, or a USB port to plug in an external storage device, plus some sort of money-back guarantee to allow users to test the service before fully committing.

 We’d also like to see a mobile 4G router with an antenna that doubles as a secondary battery, one which would offer much wider coverage and several days’ worth of battery life.
 Any takers?